lucifer1004/my-chatgpt/README.md

 ## Setup

+> If you do not want to run a server locally, you can use the `Deploy` button to deploy your chatbot website to Vercel with a few clicks.

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/) (Node.js version >= 14.6.0 required)

 2. Clone this repository